-The trailhead may be popular, but don’t let that detour you.
+The trailhead may be popular, but don’t let that dissuade you; the trail itself is excellent.
 Plan on arriving early in the morning to secure a parking space along Fourth of July road and begin this route with a steady 0.5-mile climb along a jeep road littered with loose gravel and ankle-breaking boulders.

-In TK miles (WLH001-WLH003) cross over North Fork Middle Boulder Creek onto Devils Thumb trail and continue steadily climbing under a thick canopy of aspen and old growth spruce.
-During early summer months the trail is littered with seasonal wildflowers including Indian paintbrush and columbine.
+In 1.4 miles cross over North Fork Middle Boulder Creek onto Woodland Lake Trail and continue steadily climbing under a thick canopy of aspen and old growth spruce.
+During early summer months the trail is littered with seasonal wildflowers, including Indian paintbrush and columbine..

-After TK miles (WHL009 – WHL011) emerge from the tree line to find Woodland Lake to the south.
-Drink in views of the valley below before continuing TK (WHL011-WHL012) miles to Skyscraper Reservoir.
+At mile 4.5 emerge from the tree line to find Woodland Lake to the south.
+Drink in views of the valley below before continuing another .6 mile to Skyscraper Reservoir.
+The 12 acre reservoir is packed with cutthroat trout and framed by Skyscraper Peak (12,383 ft.) to the west.
+Several off-trail routes lead up to the peak, but a good topo map and navigation skills are required.
+Looking to extend your stay?
+You can camp between Woodland Lake and Skyscraper Reservoir (use established sites).
 To return, simply execute a u-turn and follow the route back to your car.

 ~ Mapped by Tim Shisler